Mosope-Codes/Mosope-Codes/README.md

 ### About me
 I'm a Mathematics Student at the University of Lagos.
 I'm a passionate learner and a dedicated hardworker.
-I'm a creative and curious problem solver and I am more of an 'under the hood guy'.
+I'm a creative and curious problem solver and I am more of an 'under the hood guy'; Backend Software Engineer😎.
 I love to continue to learn and build sustainable solutions.
-I'm proficient in HTML, CSS, JavaScript and Python.
+I'm proficient in HTML, CSS, JavaScript, Python and Java.

 ### Python Projects I worked on
 [Django Todo List App](https://todolistify.herokuapp.com/)